 Kelowna Integrated Water Supply Plan

-The 2017 Kelowna Integrated Water Supply Plan is the a result of a third-party Value Planning Study of the 2012 plan and calls for a city-wide integrated water system to achieve:
+The 2017 Kelowna Integrated Water Supply Plan (the Plan) is the result of a third-party 2012 Value Planning Study calling for a city-wide integrated water system to achieve:

 - The best lowest cost city-wide solution